theiagen/public_health_bioinformatics/docs/workflows/phylogenetic_construction/ksnp3.md

 The kSNP3 workflow is for phylogenetic analysis of bacterial genomes using single nucleotide polymorphisms (SNPs).
 The kSNP3 workflow identifies SNPs amongst a set of genome assemblies, then calculates a number of phylogenetic trees based on those SNPs:

-- **Pan-genome phylogenetic trees:** The term “pan-genome” is used here to describe the collective genetic content amongst the set of genomes, including regions outside of genes and other coding sequences.
+- **Pan-genome phylogenetic trees:** The term "pan-genome" is used here to describe the collective genetic content amongst the set of genomes, including regions outside of genes and other coding sequences.
 Outputs based on the pan-genome are labeled with `_pan`.
 - **Core-genome phylogenetic trees:** The kSNP3 workflow will also generate phylogenetic trees based on the core genome (genetic content that is present in all members of the set of genomes).
 Outputs based on the core-genome are labeled with `_core`.

 This workflow also features an optional module, `summarize_data` that creates a presence/absence matrix for the analyzed samples from a list of indicated columns (such as AMR genes, plasmid types etc.).
 If the `phandango_coloring` variable is set to `true`, this will be formatted for visualization in [Phandango](https://jameshadfield.github.io/phandango/#/), else it can be viewed in Excel.